-If you've never had Hawaiian Sweet Bread French Toast before, you are missing out!!
+If you've never had Hawaiian Roll French Toast before, you are missing out!!
 Sweet thick slices of Hawaiian bread are battered in a delicious custard before being pan fried until golden brown.

 It is a great recipe to make for a brunch party like a bridal or baby shower, since it holds up well in chafing dishes.
-I use King's Hawaiian sweet rolls for this recipe because it is easy to find but you can use any sweet bread you have.
+I use King's Hawaiian bread for this recipe because it is easy to find but you can use any sweet bread you have.

 If you love french toast, you need to try my Cinnamon Sugar Brioche French Toast Bites!
 (They're made with Cinnamon Toast Crunch!)